 The Research Team

-Lead by Leslie Chan, the team is a diverse group of researchers and students who are dedicated to enabling open access networks.
+Led by Leslie Chan, the team is a diverse group of researchers and students who are dedicated to enabling open access networks and knowledge sharing.
 The research we are embarking requires a variety of perspectives and skill sets that is provided by our diverse team.
 Our collaborative working environment allows us to compare and draw parallels between mapping and financial data while understanding their role within the publishing industry.
 The core research team is listed below:

 Leslie Chan is the Research Coordinator and Principal Investigator of the OCSDNetwork.
 He is the Associate Director of the Centre for Critical Development Studies (CCDS) at the University of Toronto Scarborough, where he teaches courses on knowledge and media for development.
 Leslie has a long standing research interest in the role of knowledge production and dissemination in development, and in particular the role of Open Access (OA) in addressing the imbalance in the global knowledge flow and the dominance of certain ways of legitimizing knowledge.
 Since 2000, Leslie has served as the director of a South-North collaborative project known as Bioline International, a platform that provides OA for over 30 research journals from the global South.
 Leslie has been active in the experimentation and implementation of scholarly communication initiatives of varying scales around the world.